• Founded 2013

 Stacey Santoso CFO

-Joël Jansen Director Ocean
+Joël Jansen Director of Oceans

-Alice Collins Head of Rivers a.i
+Alice Collins Director of Rivers a.i

 Supervisory Board